 ● HVAC System – Completely new variable refrigerant flow system with energy recovery ventilators

-● Building Envelope – Adding insulation to all exterior walls and replace 4th floor roof
+● Building Envelope – Adding insulation to all exterior walls and replace the 4th-floor roof

 ● Water Conservation – Upgrades to existing domestic water fixtures throughout

-● Electrical Upgrades – Complete overhaul of existing electrical system
+● Electrical Upgrades – Complete overhaul of the existing electrical system

 ● Utility Management – Identified and resolved utility billing errors

 ● IT System – New IT Infrastructure throughout